 Watch this video that explains this perfectly in 17 mins.

 Summary as: Something you do not understand, but you can understand with help (gestures, pictures, drawings).

-The researcher recommends magzine with lots of pictures and children books, but should work with anything.
+The researcher recommends magzines with lots of pictures and children books, but it should work with anything.

 This video summarize everything very well:

 - Almost never speak the common language between you and your partner (gesture or draw instead or move on)

 - No correction or grammar rules

 - Ask partner to describe pictures from Magazines in target language